sagabob/GeoSpatialDataTypeConverter/README.md

 * [Contact](#contact)

 ## About the project
-This project creates a converting service that converts geojson into gml, kml (Google Earth format) and another way around.
+This project creates a converting service that converts uploaded geojson file into gml, kml (Google Earth format) and another way around.

 ## Built With
 The application is using:
 * Gdal library
 * Materializecss
+* Specflow for Behavior Testing

 ## Getting Started
-### Prerequisites
-The application requires a Firebase account for deployment.

 ### Installation
 1. Clone the repo
 2. Restore solution

 ## Roadmap
 The application will be extended with the following features
-* Add sliding function for row (able to go from the last item back to the first).
-* Row item should show detail when clicked
-* Add preview clip on row item when hovered
-* Redesign row item so it can be more compact (similar to the one from https://www.animelab.com/).
+* Allow to upload multiple files.

 ## Continuous Development Delivery
 * For CI: The application is built with Azure DevOps.<br/>